-From 19 September 2017, you will no longer be able to create paid content on YouTube.
-All your existing paid channels or videos will continue to be shown until 1 December 2017, and then they'll be made private.
-Individual videos purchased (not rented) will be accessible to purchasers until 1 December 2022 as per purchase terms.
+As of 19 September 2017, you can no longer able to create paid content on YouTube.
+All your existing paid channels or videos will continue to be shown until 1 January 2018, when they'll be made private.
+Individual videos purchased (not rented) will be accessible to purchasers until 1 January 2023 as per purchase terms.
 Learn more about your options for managing paid content

 How do I set the suggested retail price of my paid channel?